Wayne Stepping Down, Green Named New Vice Dean, New Associate and Assistant Deans Named

 “We are so lucky Marianne is a perfect fit to serve as our new Vice Dean for Education based on her long record of excellence and innovation, her trusted leadership, and her extensive experience in medical education,” Neilson said.
 “I have full confidence she will effectively lead us through our LCME reaccreditation this Spring and continue moving forward our ambitious vision to train and develop the physicians and scientists who will transform the profession to impact human health beyond the individual patient.”

 A practicing primary care clinician in the Northwestern Medical Group, Green started at Feinberg in 1997 as an instructor in the Department of Medicine, and has since served in many leadership roles, including associate program director of the McGaw Medical Center Internal Medicine Residency Program and director of the Primary Care Clerkship.
 She has been director of the combined baccalaureate-MD program and has also served as associate dean for medical education and Competency Achievement.
-She was also recently named co-director of the Center for Medical Education in Data Science and Digital Health within the Institute for Augmented Intelligence in Medicine at Feinberg.
+She was also recently named co-director of the Center for Medical Education in Data Science and Digital Health within the Institute for Artificial Intelligence in Medicine at Feinberg.

 Green was elected previously as an inaugural member of the Feinberg Academy of Medical Educators (FAME) and has received numerous teaching awards, including the Excellence in Teaching award for her teaching of primary care students in the Department of Medicine and the George H. Joost Outstanding Teacher Award at Feinberg, nominated by first-year medical students.